alliedvision/meta-alvium-avt/README.md

 Maintainers, Mailing list, Patches
 ==================================

-Please send any patches, pull requests, comments or questions for this layer to email address martin.hecht@avnet.eu with ['meta-alvium-avt'] in the subject.
+For any patches or pull requests please use the Github pull requests.
+For comments or questions about this layer, please create an issue.

 Maintainers:

-	Martin Hecht <martin.hecht@avnet.eu>
+	Dennis Langenkamp <dennis.langenkamp@alliedvision.com>
+	Florian Kesseler <florian.kesseler@alliedvision.com>

 Dependencies
 ============